In Kyrgyzstan, a mountainous country of central Asia,

 ---|

-The sun in Bishkek regularly shines in summer, while it is not seen very often in winter, however, some sunny day can always occur.
+The sun in Bishkek regularly shines in summer, but even in winter there can be sunny days.
+In total, there are 2,500 hours of sunshine per year.
 Here are the average sunshine hours per day.

 Bishkek - Sunshine hoursMonth | Average | Total |